Almost half of women were unable to identify any symptom of ovarian cancer according to Cancer Australia research.

 What can you do?

 It's important to know your own body and be aware of the symptoms of the disease, as there is no screening test for ovarian cancer.

-A Pap test does not detect ovarian cancer - it is designed to screen for cervical cancer.
+A Cervical Screening Test does not detect ovarian cancer - it is designed to screen for cervical cancer.

 The symptoms of ovarian cancer can be vague and similar to other common conditions.

 If you experience any of the symptoms, especially if they are unusual for you or persistent, it's important to see your doctor to be sure.

 If you are concerned about your family history of breast or ovarian cancer, your doctor can assess your risk.

 - Abdominal bloating or increased abdominal size

 - Appetite loss, feeling full quickly or indigestion